apptainer/apptainer-userdocs/mpi.rst

 and running of MPI programs using {Project} containers.

-There are several ways of carrying this out, the most popular way of executing MPI applications installed in a {Project} container is to rely on the MPI implementation available on the host.
+There are several ways of carrying this out, the most popular way of executing MPI applications installed in {aProject} container is to rely on the MPI implementation available on the host.
 This is called the *Host MPI* or the *Hybrid* model since both the MPI implementations provided by system administrators (on the host) and in the containers